Arterial roads in metropolitan Phoenix: Ocotillo Road

 Ocotillo Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
 The highway extends from Dobson Road in Chandler east through Sierra Vista Drive in San Tan Valley.

 Ocotillo Road begins at Dobson Road in Chandler, where it continues east as a four-lane highway, intersecting with Arizona State Route 87 (Arizona Avenue) before leaving Chandler at Lindsay Road, where it continues in Gilbert before ending a stretch a little bit east of Greenfield Road.
 The highway continues at Higley Road for another two miles in Gilbert, before passing through Queen Creek at Power Road.
 The highway continues solely in Queen Creek for six miles, where the next mile continues on the border of Queen Creek and San Tan Valley until Gantzel Road, where it continues solely in San Tan Valley for three miles before ending its eastern terminus at Sierra Vista Drive.

 Old West Highway

 Old West Highway is a diagonal arterial road in the southeastern part of the Phoenix metropolitan area.
 It begins at Phelps Road / Apache Trail and continues southeast.
 It passes Central Arizona College - Superstition Mountain Campus.
 The highway ends its terminus at Goldfield Road.

 P

 Pecos Road

 Pecos Road is an east–west arterial road in the southeastern part of the Phoenix metropolitan area.
-The highway extends from Ellis Road in Chandler east through Meridian Road in Mesa.
+The highway extends from Ellis Road in Chandler east through Ironwood Drive in Queen Creek.